Fraternity holds scholarship raffle

-The Brothers of the Tau Lambda Lambda Chapter of the Omega Psi Phi Fraternity Inc. held its annual Central Intercollegiate Athletic Association Scholarship Raffle Feb.
-7 at the Grille 13 in Waldorf, according to a release from the organization.
+The Brothers of the Tau Lambda Lambda Chapter of the Omega Psi Phi Fraternity, Inc. held its annual Central Intercollegiate Athletic Association Scholarship Raffle Feb.
+7 at the Grille 13 in Waldorf, according to a news release from the organization.

 The CIAA raffle is Tau Lambda Lambda’s biggest fund-raiser for its scholarship program.
 Since its beginning, the raffle has allowed the Tau Lambda Lambda to award more than $100,000 in scholarships to high school students in Charles, St. Mary’s and Calvert counties with the hope that those scholarships help students and families offset college expenses.